SystemsApproach/tcpcc/algorithm.rst

 Jacobson/Karels Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The Karn/Partridge algorithm fixed some of the causes of congestion,
-and was an improvement, but congestion was not eliminated.
-The
+The Karn/Partridge algorithm was an improvement, but it did not
-following year (1988), two other researchers—Jacobson and
+eliminate congestion.
+The following year (1988), Jacobson and Karels
-Karels—proposed a more drastic change to TCP to battle congestion,
+proposed a more drastic change to TCP to battle congestion, including
-including a new way to decide when to time out and retransmit a
+a new way to decide when to time out and retransmit a segment.
-segment.

 It should be clear how the timeout mechanism is related to
 congestion—if you time out too soon, you may unnecessarily retransmit
 a segment, which only adds to the load on the network.
 The other
 reason for needing an accurate timeout value is that a timeout is
 taken to imply congestion, which triggers the other control mechanism
-described later in this chapter.
+described later sections.

 The main problem with the original computation is that it does not
 take the variance of the sample RTTs into account.
 Intuitively, if the